SoftwareDefinedBuildings/themetadata/README.md

 An internal graph consists of nodes and directed edges just like the "top level" graph with the addition that nodes at the "edges" of the internal graph should be connected to the named input/output ports of the encapsulating node.
+Nodes in an internal graph are the endpoint of  "contains" edges with the encapsulating node.
 An example will make this clear.

 Answers the question: is the building metadata graph flat or hierarchical?
 Hierarchical.